anhem/test-populator/README.md

 Set what constructor is preferred when creating objects.

-SMALLEST will attempt to pick a constructor with at least one parameter and fall back on NO_ARG if none is found.
+`SMALLEST` will attempt to pick a constructor with at least one parameter and fall back on `NO_ARG` if none is found.

+### kotlinSupport

+Enable for `test-populator` to understand Kotlin constructors with default values.

 ## ToBuilder